aikopras/RSbus/README.md

 Two Arduino pins are needed for this library, as well as some software:
 - A receive pin `rxPin`: needed to receive RS-bus polling pulses from the command station
 - A transmit pin (and USART): needed to send RS-bus messages to the command station
-- The timer associated with the Arduino millis() function
+- The timer associated with the Arduino micros() function
 - In case of a AtMega 2560 processor, Timer 5 is used to update the address being polled.
 - Optional (depends on micro-controller and decoding approach, see below): Real Time Clock or one of the TCB timers.
 Installation of a MightyCore, MegaCore, MegaCoreX or DxCore board may be necessary (see for the URL the references below).